dangoscomb/resocket/README.md

 ```

 - url: Any url for establishing a socket connection e.g: `http://localhost:9000`
-- opts: `optional` These are optional parameters allowed.
+- opts: `optional` These are the default optional parameters.
 Default parameters are:
 ```javascript
 auth: true,